konzentrik/kirby-autopublish/README.md

 ![Header](/assets/autopublish-header.png)

-This Kirby plugin will autopublish a page when a toggle is enabled and a date set.
+This Kirby plugin will auto publish selected pages.
+Enable auto publishing for certain pages in the panel and set a date when to publish the page.
+Autopublish will handle the rest.

 ---